-December 21st Shawn and his helper Jason showed up to swap the parts.
+On December 21st Shawn and his helper, Jason showed up to swap the parts.
 There were a bunch of rivets that hold the H-Column to the motorhome.
-First thing they did was drill out the rivets.
-Normally the H-Column will come right out after the screws/rivets are removed but of course with our Thor Challenger it lived up to its name of being a challenge.
+The first thing they did was drill out the rivets.
+Normally the H-Column will come right out after the screws/rivets are removed but of course, with our Thor Challenger, it lived up to its name of being a challenge.

 The whole problem was the V-Roller had been damaged somehow in the operation of the slide.
 This caused the jamming of the slide and all our problems.
-There is so much weight on the V-Roller it is no wonder it didn’t hold up.
+There is so much weight on the V-Roller that it is no wonder it didn’t hold up.
 The slide that jammed has our residential refrigerator, kitchen, and dining area on it so it is very heavy.

 Once everything was changed out we ran the slide and everything is now back to normal… For now!
 Praying we can make it to Tucson for our Vroom Slide System Upgrade without any more issues.

 Once our motorhome is fixed and the slides working as they should, we’re back to worrying if they’ll have another issue down the road.
 Knowing there are so many issues with the Schwintek Slide System, especially with the larger slides like on our coach we’re looking into other options.

 Vroom Slide Systems is the only competitor for Schwintek.
 It’s a direct bolt-on replacement for the Schwintek System but much more robust with better motor attachment, bigger gears, and tracks.
 After calling and talking to Brian Vroom we’ve decided on having his system installed on our motorhome.
 The Vroom Slide System is not cheap coming in at about $2500 (as of November 2021) per slide.
 We feel the upgrade is worth it for the peace of mind it’ll bring with all of our travels.
 Just the repair of our slide on this issue came in at more than half that price.